aio-libs/aiohttp/docs/server.rst

 Run a basic server
 ------------------

-Start implementing the basic server by inheriting the aiohttp.server.ServerHttpProtocol object.
-Your class should implement the only method handle_request which must be a coroutine to handle requests asynchronously
+Start implementing the basic server by inheriting the :class:`ServerHttpProtocol` object.
+Your class should implement the only method :meth:`ServerHttpProtocol.handle_request` which must be a coroutine to handle requests asynchronously

  .. code-block:: python